leaand01/simplePasswordManager/README.md

 ## Run application
 1. Clone or fork the repository to your desired desktop location
-2. Unzip the folder ‘main.py’
+2. Unzip the folder ‘main.zip’
 3. To start the SimplePasswordManager, open the unzipped folder ‘main’ and run the file main.exe

 ![ing5erdiagram](https://github.com/leaand01/simplePasswordManager/blob/master/app_screenshots.png)